 EVICTION HISTORY CRITERIA

-Five years of eviction-free history is required.
+Five years of eviction-free history is required except for general eviction judgments entered on claims that arose on or after April 1, 2020, and before March 1, 2022.
 Eviction actions that were dismissed or resulted in a judgment for the applicant will not be considered.

 - Negative or adverse debt showing on consumer credit report will require additional security deposits or acceptable co-signers.

 - Seven or more unpaid collections (not related to medical expenses) will result in denial of the application.